kotlin-hands-on/hands-on/Creating a website with Ktor/05_using-freemarker.md

 Remember that this needs to be placed in the `routing` function in `Application.module`.
 Note that in real-world applications we usually separate routes out into multiple files for better maintainability.

-We can now run the application and get the corresponding response to the url `/freemarker`
+We can now run the application and get the corresponding response to the url `/freemarker`:

 ![FreeMarker Browser Output](./assets/freemarker.png)

-In order to do this we need to indicate to Ktor where we want these files to be served from.
-This is done in the `routing` entry using a [Feature](https://ktor.io/servers/features.html).